DPGAlliance/dpg-resources/docs/platform-independence/README.md

 As of version 7.11, Elasticsearch and Kibana have moved from an Apache 2.0 license to a [dual license](https://elastic.co/pricing/faq/licensing) under the Elastic License and Server Side Public License (SSPL), which are not approved or compatible with [OSI's definition](https://opensource.org/osd) of open source.

-If the solution depends directly on ElasticSearch, in order to comply with platform independence, please provide an open alternative to this dependency.
-For example; OpenSearch (Apache License 2.0), Apache Solr (Apache License 2.0), InfluxDB (MIT license).
+If your solution depends directly on ElasticSearch, to comply with platform independence, please provide an open alternative to this dependency.
+For example; OpenSearch (Apache License 2.0), Apache Solr (Apache License 2.0), InfluxDB (MIT License), etc.

 ### Firebase

 While some components of Firebase are open source, the majority of its services and features are proprietary and offered as part of Google's cloud offerings.
 The open-source components of Firebase are typically related to client-side libraries and SDKs.
 Core infrastructure and many of the backend services provided by Firebase, such as Firestore, Firebase Authentication, Cloud Messaging (FCM), and Cloud Storage, are not open-source and remain under Google's proprietary control.

-[Supabase](https://supabase.com/) is a good Firebase alternativen Apache-2.0 license open-source.
+If your solution depends directly on Firebase, to comply with platform independence, please provide an open alternative to this dependency.
+For example; Supabase (Apache License 2.0), etc.